edgedb/edgedb/docs/reference/ddl/future.rst

 -----------

-The command ``drop future`` disables a currently active future behavior for the current :versionreplace:`database;5.0:branch`.
+The command ``drop future`` disables a currently active future behavior for the current |branch|.
 However, this is only possible for versions of Gel when the behavior in question is not officially introduced.
 Once a particular behavior is introduced as the standard behavior in an Gel release, it cannot be disabled.
 Running this command will simply